codefresh-io/docs.codefresh.io/_docs/pipelines/configuration/pipeline-settings.md

 > Once created, projects are not synchronized with the team it was created for.
 Modifying or deleting the team has no impact on the project and its tags.

 **What are the benefits?**
-Simplifies setup for projects, pipelines, and permissions:
+As you can see, this option simplifies access-control setup and strengthens it:

-Use the Project rule automatically created for the team to grant access to additional projects simply by assigning the same tag to the required projects.
+* Use the Project rule automatically created for the team to grant access to additional projects simply by assigning the same tag to the other projects.

-Avoids the need to create rules per pipeline for the same project.
+* Avoids the need to create rules per pipeline for the same project.
 The Pipeline rule automatically created for the team, automatically grants the same permissions to all pipelines in the same project.
 New pipelines in the project automatically inherit these permissions.
+* Easily grant the same permissions to other teams for the same pipelines by creating Pipeline rules for the teams with the same project tags.